The-Alpha-Project/alpha-core/README.md

 ## ⚙️ Configuration

+For Docker Compose + Makefile usage, see `README.docker.md`.

 1. In `etc/config`, create a copy of `config.yml.dist` and rename it to `config.yml`.
    Edit the file as needed for your setup.